 The Hub is a partnership between the Great Barrier Reef Foundation and the Reef Restoration and Adaptation Program (RRAP), supported by funding from the Australian Government’s Reef Trust Partnership.

 It will be supported with in-kind investment through the National Environmental Science Program’s Tropical Water Quality Hub’s local-scale restoration toolkit.

 $1.7m is being invested in total to establish the Hub as well as to deliver an integrated suite of local-scale restoration projects through to 2024.

-We’re seeking Expressions of Interest (EOIs) for a diverse range of local-scale Reef restoration projects that bring together science, management, business, community and Traditional Owner partners in the Cairns-Port Douglas region to deliver impactful science-based local-restoration approaches that accelerate the natural recovery of coral reefs at specific sites and support reef stewardship.
-Applications close on 17th July 2020.
+Expressions of Interest (EOIs) for a diverse range of local-scale Reef restoration projects closed on 17 July 2020.
+These projects seek to bring together science, management, business, community and Traditional Owner partners in the Cairns-Port Douglas region to deliver impactful science-based local-restoration approaches that accelerate the natural recovery of coral reefs at specific sites and support reef stewardship.
+EOIs are being assessed and applicants will be contacted in late August 2020.

 #FAQs: EOI for Local Restoration Projects